 Ethernet also requires a central data closet for locating Ethernet switches.
 All wires need to return back to a central switch that controls the traffic on the network.
 The data closet can be a simple wall-mounted rack inside an existing coat closet, but you still need to set aside space and plan properly.

-Communications throughput is quite high; speeds range from 10 Mbps to 100 Mbps.
-Wi-Fi is capable of streaming high-definition audio and video.
+Of course, many things can affect the range, including physical barriers, interference, transmitter power, and antenna quality.
+Nevertheless, communications throughput is quite high; speeds range from 10 Mbps to 100 Mbps.
+In addition, Wi-Fi is capable of streaming high-definition audio and video.

 Wi-Fi has a theoretical limit of 256 connected devices.
 Network congestion may become a problem before 256 devices connect, especially if some of those devices demand large amounts of bandwidth.
 You may have experienced this if multiple people in your home try to stream high-definition video at the same time.

 The main benefits of Wi-Fi are transmission speed, range, and the overall availability of the technology.
-As mentioned earlier, most people already have a Wi-Fi router in their home and adding a router is way less expensive than running Ethernet cables around the house.
-Wi-Fi provides easy and fairly reliable access to the internet anywhere in your home.
+As mentioned earlier, most people already have a Wi-Fi router in their homes, and adding a router is way less expensive than running Ethernet cables around the house.
+In addition, Wi-Fi provides easy and fairly reliable access to the internet anywhere in your home.

 Finally, security is something to consider.
-While Wi-Fi has plenty of security features to help keep your wireless network safe, they have to be set up and maintained over time.
-Wi-Fi itself isn’t a security risk, but when people disable (or fail to enable) proper security measures then the network can be compromised.
-Always make sure your network is secure and routinely check for router software updates.
+While Wi-Fi has plenty of security features to help keep your wireless network safe, they must be set up and maintained over time.
+Wi-Fi isn’t a security risk, but the network can be compromised when people disable or fail to enable proper security measures.
+So always ensure your network is secure and check for router software updates.

 All of the hubs we have reviewed include Wi-Fi for easy wireless connectivity.

-Z-Wave is a wireless communications protocol that was developed specifically for the home automation market.
-It was developed in 2001 by the Danish company Zensys and the current standard is maintained by the Z-Wave Alliance.
-Z-Wave is one of the more popular low-power wireless protocols for connecting smart home devices and accessories.
+Z-Wave is a wireless communications protocol that was developed specifically for the home automation market in 2001 by the Danish company Zensys.
+The Z-Wave Alliance maintains the current standard.
+Z-Wave is one of the more popular low-power wireless home automation protocols for connecting smart home devices and accessories.

 The biggest limitation is slow transmission speeds, which limit Z-Wave to sending command and control functions.
-It isn’t the right technology for streaming high-quality audio and video.
+As a result, it isn’t the right technology for streaming high-quality audio and video.
 In fact, you won’t find any Z-Wave security cameras due to the slow transmission speeds.

 Zigbee is similar to Z-Wave in that it is a wireless mesh network developed for low-speed, low-bandwidth, short-distance communications.
-It has become popular among home automation manufacturers, but it is also used in healthcare.
+It has become popular among home automation manufacturers and is also used in healthcare devices.
 The Zigbee standard was originally released in 2003 and is maintained by the Zigbee Alliance.

 Zigbee radios operate primarily on the 2.4 GHz band, but some devices in North America also use the 915 MHz band.
-Each device can send and receive commands, as well as pass information to other compatible devices.
+Each device can send and receive commands and pass information to other compatible devices.
 This forms an ad-hoc mesh network that helps increase the communications range to cover an entire house.

 Data transmission speeds are not suitable for streaming media, but at 250 kbps over 2.4 GHz radios, they are still very robust for sending and receiving commands.